 Using Conditional activities

 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Using Conditional activities.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Using Conditional activities.

 An example of use

 Here follows a basic example.
 Students are required to undertake 4 tasks in a precise order.
 According to their score in a quiz, the fourth task - a Moodle lesson - is either at a lower or more advanced level.
 They must

 - view a webpage explaining the course

 - post an introductory message in a forum